Playback speed

 As a free portfolio review, I learned a handful of tips about putting together my portfolio:

-• There should be a character in each painting
+• Have a character in each painting

 • To balance full-bleed images with spot graphics